Search Results for

 Manual Recovery

-In cases where both the update and rollback fails, you must manually recover the database.
-Re-running the update without doing so, will result in an error, instructing you to recover the database.
+If both the update and rollback processes fail, you must manually recover the database before attempting to re-run the update.
+Failing to do so will result in an error message instructing you to restore the database.

 PATH-TO-INSTANCE-INSTALL-DIRECTORY\INSTANCE-NAME\Upgrade\Database\database.bak